kubesphere/ks-installer/docs/vars.md

   # member: means installer will install current cluster as a Member Cluster
   # none: means install current cluster as a standalone cluster
   clusterRole: none  # host | member | none
-  # proxyPublishAddress: proxy public address for member clusters using proxy connection with host cluster.
-You can ignore it in most cases.
+  # proxyPublishAddress: proxy public address for member clusters to use proxy connection with host cluster.
+It is the external address access to the tower service of host cluster.
   proxyPublishAddress: ""
 networkpolicy:
   enabled: false